What is a Learning Community?

 - Students network with peer educators, staff members, and faculty members.

-- Click on the red button to the upper-right to see a list of available LCs.
+- Click on the "Digital Brochure" button on the right to see a list of available LCs.

 What is a Residential Learning Community (RLC)?